Vlsir/Hdl21Schematics/readme.md

 This section serves as the specification for (2).
 The schema which dictates the content of _schematic circuits_ is dictated through SVG structure and element attributes.
 While some of this schema also dictates how schematics appear _as pictures_, overlap between the two use-cases is incomplete.
 Valid schematic importers must adhere to the schema defined herein and no more.

 Note the graphical schematic _editor_ is a special case which combines _both_ use-cases.
 It simultaneously renders schematics as pictures while being drawn and dictates their content as circuits.
-The graphical editor holds a number of additional pieces of non-schema information about schematics and how they are intended to be rendered as pictures, including their style attributes, design of the primitive symbols, and locations of text annotations.
+The graphical editor holds a number of additional pieces of non-schema information about schematics and how they are intended to be rendered as pictures, including their style attributes, design of the element symbols, and locations of text annotations.
 This information _is not_ part of the schematic schema.
 Any valid SVG value for these attributes is to be treated as valid by schematic importers.

 ### `Schematic`